balena-io/docs/pages/installing/gettingStarted-BBB.md

 take up to 3 times longer so it's well worth investing in the fastest card you can find.

 __Note:__ If you have an HDMI screen attached, you should see `"Booted - Check your resin.io dashboard."` on the screen when the device boots.
-If instead you see rainbow colors or a black screen with a raspberry on it, it could mean that the SD card was not burned correctly or is corrupted.
+If instead you see rainbow colors or a blank screen, it could mean that the SD card was not burned correctly or is corrupted.
 Try [burning the SD card](http://localhost:3000/#/pages/installing/gettingStarted-BBB.md#burning-the-os-image-onto-the-sd-card) again.
 If the issue persists, click the little yellow ` ? ` on in the bottom right of the resin.io dashboard and speak to our support engineers.

 <!-- ========================== end section =================================   -->